stormpath/stormpath-documentation/source/reference.rst

 When you have an API key, you can choose one of two ways to authenticate with Stormpath:

-When you have an API key, you can choose one of two ways to authenticate with Stormpath:

 - HTTP Basic authentication
 - Digest authentication